 Nostalgia-Tron, Part 8: Over-engineered joystick rotation

-As we open Part 8 of this series, it will have become clear to most readers that I swung for the fences on this project.
+It will have become clear to most readers that I swung for the fences on this project.
 The two ServoStiks I purchased prove the point: they can switch between 4‐way control and 8‐way control.
 Did I need this?
-No. Was I going…
+No. Was I going to take advantage of it once I bought them?
+Of course.

 Nostalgia-Tron, Part 7: LED control